iSaran/robamine/rlrl-py/README.md

-# gym-rlrl
+# rlrl-py

-OpenAI Gym environments for testing RL algorithms with models of ARL's robots.
+Python code and OpenAI Gym environments for testing RL algorithms with models of ARL's robots.

 ## Installation